-Underwater remotely operated vehicles (ROV) are a subset of Unmanned Underwater Vehicles (UUV) that are directly controlled in real time by a human operator rather than featuring autonomous operation.
+Underwater remotely operated vehicles (ROV) are a subset of Unmanned Underwater Vehicles (UUV) that are directly controlled in real-time by a human operator rather than featuring autonomous operation.
 Underwater ROVs are designed to overcome the limitations of human divers via a number of factors, such as time spent underwater and maximum depth, and are also safer than employing manned submersibles.

 Operated from a support vessel or the shore, marine drones are usually connected to their base of operations via an umbilical tether that provides power, communications and data transfer.
 Tetherless ROVs are rare due to the fact that radio waves do not travel well through water.
-However, solutions based on laser/free space optics (FSO) and acoustic technologies are currently under development.
+However, solutions based on laser/free space optics (FSO) and underwater acoustic technologies are currently under development.

-ROVs can also be launched from a moonpool, which is a chamber or opening in a vessel that provides access to the water.
+Underwater ROVs can also be launched from a moonpool, which is a chamber or opening in a vessel that provides access to the water.
 This method allows marine drones to be launched in rougher sea conditions, as operators do not have to deal with the effects of increased roll and pitch on a crane arm.
-Moonpools also allow ROVs to be launched remotely from unmanned surface vessels (USVs).
+Moonpools also allow underwater drones to be launched remotely from unmanned surface vessels (USVs).
 The USV acts as a data and communications relay between the base of operations and the ROV.

-Deep-sea ROVs may require a Tether Management System (TMS), which regulates the length of the tether to minimize the effects of drag forces on the cable and decouples the movement of the support vessel from the marine drone.
+Deep-sea ROVs may require a Tether Management System (TMS), which regulates the length of the tether to minimize the effects of drag forces on the cable and decouples the movement of the support vessel from the underwater drone.

-Basic payloads for ROVs typically include still and video cameras, as well as lights that enable visibility at depth.
+Basic payloads typically include still and video cameras, as well as lights that enable visibility at depth.
 They can also be equipped with a wide variety of other payloads, including environmental sampling equipment, manipulators and robotic arms, and sonar.

-ROVs are used for a wide variety of applications within marine construction, industry, research and defense.
+ROV drones are used for a wide variety of applications within marine construction, industry, research and defense.
 These may include underwater pipeline and oil rig construction and maintenance, environmental sampling and observation, explosive ordnance disposal (EOD), mine countermeasures (MCM) and more.